Optimizing optimal transport: Role of final distributions in finite-time thermodynamics: Applications

 As an example, we demonstrate thermodynamically optimal thermal squeezing for a non-Gaussian initial distribution in two dimensions (see Fig.~\ref{fig:thermal_squeezing}).
 Fig.~\ref{fig:thermal_squeezing}(c) shows the trade-off relation that the smaller the variance in $x$ of the final distributions, the larger the entropy production required for thermal squeezing.

-We note that, for Gaussian cases, the expressions in Eqs.~\eqref{eq:transportmap_covariance_fixed} and~\eqref{eq:entropy_production_covariance_fixed} have been known~\cite{https://doi.org/10.1002/mana.19901470121}.
-On the other hand, we do not assume that the initial and final distributions are Gaussian, as illustrated in Fig.~\ref{fig:thermal_squeezing}.
+We demonstrate that linear transport maps are optimal for particle transport and thermal squeezing even for non-Gaussian distributions, as illustrated in Fig.~\ref{fig:thermal_squeezing}.
+We note that the optimal solutions in Eqs.~\eqref{eq:transportmap_covariance_fixed} and~\eqref{eq:entropy_production_covariance_fixed} can be directly obtained by using Ref.~\cite{https://doi.org/10.1002/mana.19901470121}.
 While it is sufficient to use quadratic potentials to implement optimal transport for Gaussian distributions~\cite{Aurell:2012aa}, that is not the case for non-Gaussian distributions, including optimal thermal squeezing for non-Gaussian distributions discussed here.